neocoretechs/RockSack/README.md

 etc..

 ```

-So if you were to store instances of a class named 'com.you.code' you would see a directory similar to "TestDBcom.you.code".
-The typing is not strongly enforced, any key type can be inserted, but a means to manage types is provided that prevents exceptions being thrown in the 'compareTo' method.

 In addition to the 'get', 'put', 'remove', 'contains', 'size', 'keySet', 'entrySet', 'contains', 'containsKey', 'first', 'last', 'firstKey', 'lastKey' the full set of
 iterators can be obtained to retrieve subsets of the data for sets and maps:<br>